 Twelve lessons trace the main stages of the Second World War all the way up to the challenges of the present day.
-Each lesson will consist of: a theatrical-musical clip from the video of the recital ‘Europe: what a passion!
-A turbulent love story’, an animated video that emphasises the essential information of each stage and a short in-depth lesson by an academic expert.
+Each lesson will consist of: a theatrical-musical clip, along the narrative of the recital ‘Europe: what a Passion!
+The tale of a stormy love affair’, an animated video that emphasises the essential information of each stage and a short in-depth lesson by an academic expert.

 - Professor: AwarEU Team

-Really understanding the extent of contemporary problems requires a reading articulated on several levels, and this is the goal of this short online course, aimed at journalists and operators of communication, which daily face this challenge.
+Really understanding the extent of contemporary problems requires a reading articulated on several levels, and this is the goal of this online course, featuring contributions by many experts from different EU countries and disciplinary fields, that is aimed at interested citizens in general but also journalists and operators of communication, which daily face this challenge.

 European unity is an ongoing endeavour, where the creation of a new paradigm for citizenship is at stake – consequently, a new paradigm for citizenship education is at stake too, and this impacts the content of public education and the civic dimension of all kinds of formal, informal and non-formal education activities.
 In European states, after all, the right to free education was originally linked to the need for strengthening and transmitting civic values amongst the population.
 In the era of globalization, we are experiencing the structural crisis of this model while cosmopolitan alternatives still fail to replace it.